RDBlock1/Solidity-and-Rust-Smart-Contract-Audits/README.md

 # Solidity-and-Rust-Smart-Contract-Audits
-Security and trust exudes confidence RD Auditors helps businesses with their Auditing, Cybersecurity and KYC needs
+Security and trust exudes confidence RD Auditors helps businesses with their Auditing, Cybersecurity and KYC needs.